An expats guide to Amsterdam.

 Amsterdam Zuid Oost

 Whereas many parts of the Netherlands continue to feel the effects of the recession, I have it on good authority that the sales of bulletproof vests, home security and pit bulls continue to do well there.
 The properties in the neighbourhood are built to last, from the finest concrete money can buy.
-There are good public transport connections using the metro, that has the delicious smell of heavily saturated fats and fried chicken.
+There are good public transport connections using the metro, with the delicious smell of heavily saturated fats and fried chicken.
 Lekker!

 The Harbor Club, a place that believes firmly in style over substance, is also situated at the very end of Amsterdam East.
 Many fine cars can be seen driving rapidly through the neighbourhood to that location.
 They then drive at high speed back to the more civilized areas such as Amsterdam Zuid, the Jordaan or Amstelveen.